oneapi-src/oneAPI-samples/Tools/VTuneProfiler/README.md

 ## License
-The code samples are licensed under MIT license
+The code samples are licensed under the MIT license